pret/pokecrystal/extras/README.md

 # show the script
 print script.to_asm()

-# what labels does it refer to?
+# what labels does it point to in the to_asm output?
 # these must be present in the final asm file for rgbasm to compile the file
 objdeps = script.get_dependencies()
 print str(objdeps)